 Federal Loans Versus Private Loans

-Students most commonly apply for private and federal loans.
-Federal loans come directly from the government, whereas private options may come from lenders, such as credit unions, banks, or schools.
+Students most commonly apply for private and federal nursing student loans.
+Federal loans come directly from the government.
+Private options may come from lenders, such as credit unions, banks, or schools.
 The U.S. Department of Education (ED) states that students should always consider federal loans as their first option.

 Subsidized Loans Versus Unsubsidized Loans

-Unsubsidized loans, available to undergraduate and graduate learners, do not require evidence of financial need.
+Unsubsidized loans, available to undergraduates and graduates, do not require evidence of financial need.
 Interest on the loan amount accumulates during a student's time in school and becomes their responsibility whenever they leave or graduate school.
-A degree-seeker’s school determines the amount of money they can borrow.
-The institution bases this number on program cost and the amount of funding the student has already received.

 These loans do not require credit score minimums.
 Students learn of their eligibility through the FAFSA process and should work with the financial aid office at their school for additional help.